Nilo-Saharan languages: External relations

-Proposals for the external relationships of Nilo-Saharan typically center on Niger–Congo: Gregersen (1972) grouped the two together as Kongo–Saharan.
+Proposals for the external relationships of Nilo-Saharan typically centre on Niger–Congo: Gregersen (1972) grouped the two together as Kongo-Saharan.
 However, Blench (2011) proposed that the similarities between Niger–Congo and Nilo-Saharan (specifically Atlantic–Congo and Central Sudanic) are due to contact, with the noun-class system of Niger–Congo developed from, or elaborated on the model of, the noun classifiers of Central Sudanic.

 Phonology

 Nilo-Saharan languages present great differences, being a highly diversified group.
 It has proven difficult to reconstruct many aspects of Proto-Nilo-Saharan.
 Two very different reconstructions of the proto-language have been proposed by Lionel Bender and Christopher Ehret.

 Bender's reconstruction

 The consonant system reconstructed by Bender for Proto-Nilo-Saharan is: